- 2-Day Grand Canyon tour from Phoenix

 When you reach Grand Canyon National Park, stop along the South Rim to admire your first views of the deepest and widest part of the canyon, which measures 277 miles (445 km) in length.
 Then take in further views from multiple scenic lookout points along the the rim drive, and have time to shop, go for a walk and see cultural exhibits near Grand Canyon Village before checking in to your accommodation.

-Overnight: basic room in Yavapai Lodge, Maswik Lodge or Bright Angel Lodge
+Overnight: basic room in Yavapai Lodge or Maswik Lodge

 Day 2: Grand Canyon — Phoenix